rapidsai/legate-boost/docs/source/Legate_Boost.rst

 - Neural network-based classifiers, allowing hybrid or deep learning approaches.

-By leveraging ``Legate Boost``, we can ensemble these two models and efficiently train and evaluate both model types on GPUs or CPUs, showcasing scalable performance for large tabular datasets in financial risk prediction.
+By leveraging ``legate-boost``, we can ensemble these two models and efficiently train and evaluate both model types on GPUs or CPUs, showcasing scalable performance for large tabular datasets in financial risk prediction.